yndc/verepo/README.md

 Command: `repomaster bump <application> <?level>`

 This command will bump the version based on semver semantics.
 Without the `level` parameter set, it will bump only the patch version.
-Use `minor` to bump the minor version, `major` to bump the major version, and `prerelease` to bump the prerelease version.
-This command will automatically make a commit for the version bump!
+Use `minor` to bump the minor version, `major` to bump the major version.

 ## Releasing a version